imsamurai/cakephp-task-plugin/README.md

 ## Usage

 Use `TaskClient::add()` for adding new tasks
-Put `Console/cake Task.task task_server` in the cron, for ex each 1-5 minutes (depends on your needs) Try `http://yourdomain/task/` for basic view
+Put `Console/cake Task.task server` in the cron, for ex each 1-5 minutes (depends on your needs) Try `http://yourdomain/task/` for basic view